Judy Little, Multimodal Sales Executive on Influential Women

 About Judy

 Judy Little is a seasoned multimodal sales executive with over 24 years of experience driving logistics solutions and optimizing supply chains for organizations across North America.
-Currently at Hub Group, she specializes in designing and implementing creative, needs-based strategies that streamline operations, reduce costs, and enhance customer satisfaction.
+She specializes in designing and implementing creative, needs-based strategies that streamline operations, reduce costs, and enhance customer satisfaction.
 Her expertise spans multimodal transportation, supply chain management, and business development, enabling her to consistently deliver measurable results for clients in dynamic and complex environments.
 Throughout her career, Judy has held leadership roles at Hub Group, YRC Freight and Southern Cross Corporation where she built strong client relationships and implemented process improvements that enhanced operational efficiency.
 She has been recognized for her outstanding contributions through multiple Presidents Club awards and continues to serve as a trusted advisor to clients seeking innovative solutions for their transportation and logistics challenges.
 Her ability to navigate complexity while driving performance has made her a respected figure in the supply chain industry.
 Judy is also deeply committed to professional development and community engagement.
-She has pursued continued education in Executive Supply Chain programs and persuasive communication from Penn State University and Cornell University, respectively.
+She has pursued continued education in Executive Supply Chain programs and persuasive communication from Penn State University and Cornell University, with a BBA from the University of Louisiana respectively.
 Beyond her professional accomplishments, she supports St. Jude as a charitable cause and served as past VP of Programs for the Midsouth CSCMP Roundtable.
 Outside of work, she enjoys landscaping, repurposing antiques, and spending quality time with her family, who serve as her primary support system and inspiration.

 Her Interview